Revisiting Cosine Similarity via Normalized ICA-transformed Embeddings: Introduction

 The inner product of normalized embeddings represents the cosine similarity.
-Figure~\ref{fig:cosine} displays the normalized embeddings transformed by ICA and PCA for \textit{ultraviolet} and \textit{light}, along with their component-wise products, shown in a bar graph.
+Figure~\ref{fig:cosine} shows the normalized GloVe embeddings transformed by ICA and PCA for \textit{ultraviolet} and \textit{light}, along with their component-wise products, shown in a bar graph.
 The sum of the component-wise products forms the inner product, yielding an identical cosine similarity value of $0.485$ for both transformations.
 This equivalence arises because the ICA embeddings are obtained by rotating the PCA embeddings.
 However, a closer examination of the component-wise products shows distinct differences: In the ICA-transformed embeddings, both \textit{ultraviolet} and \textit{light} exhibit a large component value in \textit{[spectrum]}, resulting in a significant product value and sparse values elsewhere.
 Conversely, the PCA-transformed embeddings do not have any axes with large component values, resulting in a uniformly dense vector.
 These differences illustrate that, while the overall cosine similarity is the same, the underlying structural contributions to this similarity vary significantly between the two transformations.

-Based on these observations, we define the semantic similarity of the $\ell$-th axis for words $w_i$ and $w_j$ as the component-wise product of the normalized ICA-transformed embeddings, denoted as $\text{sem}_\ell(w_i, w_j)$.
-For example, in Fig.~\ref{fig:cosine},
+Based on these observations, we define the semantic similarity on the $\ell$-th axis for words $w_i$ and $w_j$ as the component-wise product of the normalized ICA-transformed embeddings, denoted as $\text{sem}_\ell(w_i, w_j)$.
+For example, in Fig.~\ref{fig:cosine_ica},

-Thus, the cosine similarity can be interpreted as the sum of the semantic similarities across all axes:
+A large value of $\text{sem}_\ell(w_i, w_j)$ indicates that both $w_i$ and $w_j$ have the meaning represented by $\ell$-th axis.
+The cosine similarity can be interpreted as the sum of the semantic similarities across all axes:

 which represents the ``additive compositionality'' of semantic similarities, decomposing overall similarity into the component-wise similarities.